The death of the Romanovs

 It suited the Whites to put out stories about how cruel the Reds were and it may well be that the Whites themselves were responsible for the many rumours that persisted after the murders.

-A second investigative judge, Sokolov, reported that the bodies were removed from the basement and taken to the ‘Four Brothers’ mine near to Ekateringburg.
+A second investigative judge, Sokolov, reported that the bodies were removed from the basement and taken to the ‘Four Brothers’ mine near to Ekaterinburg.
 Here they were thrown done a mine shaft and left.
 Grenades were thrown in the mine shaft in an attempt to make it collapse.

 Such was the fear of the Cheka that the story of the Romanovs deaths was never challenged and the same remained true under Stalin.
-However, in September 1918, a number of people claimed to have seen Alexandra and the four princesses at a house in Perm – this followed the rumour that a heavily guarded train left Ekateringburg immediately after July 17th, with the four princesses and their mother on board.
+However, in September 1918, a number of people claimed to have seen Alexandra and the four princesses at a house in Perm – this followed the rumour that a heavily guarded train left Ekaterinburg immediately after July 17th, with the four princesses and their mother on board.
 Also a doctor in Perm claimed to have treated one of the princesses after she had fallen ill in September 1918.
 The actual details of what happened to the Romanovs on July 17th will never be known and this has led to continual speculation as to what exactly did happen.